OpenChain-Project/Reference-Material/FAQ/2.0/en/faq.md

 ### Where can I find the current version of OpenChain ISO/IEC 5230:2020?

-You can find it on the OpenChain Project Specification page:
+You can find it on the OpenChain Project conformance page:

 https://www.openchainproject.org/get-started/conformance